Skip to Site Header Skip to Main Content Skip to Footer

 • and more

-It is important to consult with your healthcare provider to assess the advantages and disadvantages of incorporating meditation into your daily routine, particularly if you have any of the above medical conditions or other health concerns.
+It is important to consult with your healthcare provider to assess the advantages and disadvantages of incorporating it into your daily routine, particularly if you have any of the above medical conditions or other health concerns.

 Did You Know?
 Meditation is currently practiced by at least one in six adults, and over 14% have meditated at least once.
 [4]